 - SCP-2978 ("Motherburg").
 The SCP-2978-B entities being held in Site 17 change a wireless modem into a flying vehicle and start to explore.
 Three minutes later the vehicle enters a ventilation duct and visual contact with the vehicle is lost.

 - To this day, criminals will attempt this trope at any number of buildings where they can find a suitable opening.
 The difficulty they will encounter is that ducts don't stay the same size or shape all that often — it's common for the ducts to get smaller as paths branch off in order to maintain air pressure throughout.
 The added difficulty of straight up-and-down ducts will see many criminals slipping and falling to become wedged or even killed by the fall.
 Even worse for some criminals is they may attempt this on holidays or weekends to avoid being heard clambering through the ventilation.
 When they become trapped, they must wait days without food or water in extremely uncomfortable positions for somebody to discover them.
-Given that some buildings are closed for months at a time (if not permanently), it's not surprising that several unlucky burglars have ended up starving to death before being found when people finally return and notice a smell, or sometimes aren't discovered at all until the building undergoes maintenance or is demolished.
+Given that some buildings are closed for months at a time (if not permanently), it's not surprising that several unlucky burglars have ended up dying of thirst or exposure before being found when people finally return and notice a smell, or sometimes aren't discovered at all until the building undergoes maintenance or is demolished.

 - In Real Life, small animals tend to be more successful at this trope than humans (they're small enough to get inside easily, they're light enough that the ducts can support their weight and they don't make as thunderous a noise while they move around).
 Depending on the animal, they can still be very loud as claws or nails make a racket running on metal.